pippo-java/pippo/README.md

 }
 ```

-The content for login.ftl can be:
+The content for login can be:
 ```html
 <html>
     <head>